Astro Zindagi (Weekly Horoscope) | english.lokmat.com

 LEO

-Your financial status will improve to a great extent this week as you will be able to save money.
+This week, your financial status will improve to a great extent as you will be able to save money.
 There are possibilities that you need to make big decisions to make your financial status strong.
 At the same time, you are advised to remain calm while making decisions.
-Working professionals will get positive results of their hard work and new growth opportunities will come to the fore.
-Observing your behaviour this week, others may feel that you are not very happy on the family front.
-Those of you willing to go abroad to study will need to make more efforts this week.
-Have a light diet else you may be at risk of suffering from stomach-related issues.
+You may face some resentment from family members due to some of your undesirable habits.
+Do not be stubborn and listen to them patiently.
+You will get the opportunity to speak to your seniors directly on certain issues and get clarity.
+You are advised to utter words carefully and avoid hurting anyone with harsh speech.
+Eat healthy and nutritious food.

 VIRGO